moebrowne/git-profile/README.md

 [SSH]
     keypath = $HOME/.ssh/key-name
 ```
-4. Push and pull as normal but using your new key
+You can now push and pull as normal but Git will use the key you have specified

 ## How It Works